almostengr/fpp-weather-monitor-plugin/user_guide/settings.md

 ## Weather Text Descriptions

-If there are certain weather conditions that you want the show to be stopped for, such as rain, thunderstorms, etc, you may enter these in this field.
-Each condition should be separated by commas or semicolons.
+If there are certain weather conditions that you want the show to be stopped for, such as rain, thunderstorms, cloudy, etc, you may enter these in this field.
+Each condition should be separated by semicolons.

+### Descriptions

+Below are the most common text descriptions that can be used with this setting.

+* Clear
+* Cloudy
+* Fog
+* Mostly Cloudy
+* Partly Cloudy
+* Rain
+* Snow
+* Sunny
+* Thunderstorms

-## Max Wind Speed
+## Max Wind Speed (MPH/KMH)

 Enter the wind speed, that if exceeded, the show will be stopped by the monitor.
+The units for this field, are dependent upon the Temperature display setting under Status/Control > FPP Settings > UI tab.

-## Max Gust Speed
+## Max Gust Speed (MPH/KMH)

 Enter the wind gust speed, that if exceeded, the show will be stopped by the monitor.
+The units for this field, are dependent upon the Temperature display setting under Status/Control > FPP Settings > UI tab.